LadyVK/Challenge/README.md

 ID Output: K3B1

-This file is a java file and cn be run on editor (Eclipse IDE,Netbeans)
+This file is a java file and can be run on editor (Eclipse IDE,Netbeans) and on Windows machine.

-The address of the file needs to be manually set .
+The address of the file where data needs to be stored should be manually set(which for time being can be the desktop location/or the server ,wherever you need to store the file) .

+Certain assumptions-
+No null key will be allowed to stored ,so you have to given an input id to either retrieve the output and store the output(if you are entering it first time)

+The Id to be stored wont take zero ,negative number and number greater than Integer.maxValue and less than integer.minValue.

+The output id will be 4 -6 characters ,where the first character is a letter(not a vowel) and rest all are numbers.